ribhattacharya/Jumble-Solver/README.md

 We can see that {'o', 'g', 'dg', 'og', 'gd'} are not actual words, and are hence not found in the `corncob_lowercase` dictionary, but are present in the `mit_10k` dictionary.
 This leads to many extraneous sub-anagrams.
 This problem only gets worse for longer words.
 ## Future functionality improvements
 1. If we have repeating characters in the input word, the duplicate permutations are currently computed before attempting to add into the `set()`.
 A further optimization could be to skip this computation itself.
+2. We could read the input word and only load corresponding sections from the dictionary.
+Eg, for input 'dog', we can only load words that start with 'd', 'o' or 'g'.
+This would reduce the space complexity manyfold, but introduce multiple checks for each word in the dictionary ($O(3m)$ in this case: $m$ words being checked thrice against 'd', 'o' and 'g').
+Thus there is a tradeoff between space and time complexity.
+And we already discussed that for $n \leq 6$, and for some cases of $n=\{7,8\}$, $O(m)$ is dominating.
+Thus $O(3m)$ would be a even bigger hit to the runtime.